snakey1980/githubpages/content/posts/secret-santa.md

 1. Players put their name in a hat
 2. Players take turn to shake the hat and pick a name out at random.
 If you pull your own name, put it back and pull again.

-So this is how I tried to implement it.
+So when I decided to program it this is how I tried to do it.
 Here we use plain integers as the players:

     fun draw(n: Int) : List<Pair<Int, Int>> {
         if (n < 4) throw IllegalArgumentException()